There are many nuances and technical approaches to optimization, but SEO fundamentals are surprisingly simple.

 5. Sprinkle keywords throughout the text

+When it comes to SEO fundamentals, using your keyword naturally is crucial to maintaining content quality and readability.
 Your keywords should be included in the body of your piece multiple times but without keyword stuffing.
 Cramming the content with awkward repetition is a big turnoff for search engines as well as potential customers.

 If you stay focused on creating useful copy that delivers on the promise in your headline, your keyword phrase should flow through the text effortlessly.